akashdeepmaity4/Diagramappfornotes/readme.md

 3. Open browser on your tablet / second device and type your wifi-router's IP address if you want to draw from your tablet / second device.

+## OR

+- Download the .exe file and directly run it on your host device.
+Then go to localhost server if you want to use a second device.
+Draw on the executable's canvas if you want to draw from your host device.
 ## DISCLAIMER
 BOTH DEVICES MUST BE ON THE SAME WIFI NETWORK FOR THIS SCRIPT TO WORK